An Unstable Change of Rings for Morava E-Theory: Introduction

 This work came out of an extended discussion with Martin Bendersky about unstable chromatic homotopy theory and the author is very grateful for all the insight he has provided.
+In particular he was very helpful with Propositions \ref{reconciliation}, \ref{exactness-of-U-Landweber-exact-case}, and \ref{exactness-of-U-non-Landweber-exact-case}.
 The author also wishes to thank Mark Hovey for help in understanding the nature of faithfully flat extensions of Hopf algebroids and equivalences of categories of comodules.
 Also, thanks are due to Hal Sadofsky and Ethan Devinatz for several useful conversations.
+The author especially wishes to thank the referee for multiple careful readings of the paper and for pointing out a number of typos and flaws in the exposition, and for identifying several significant gaps which led to some erroneous claims in the preliminary versions of the paper.